elotroalex/cdsc/_posts/2023-12-09-microgrants-recipient-2023.md

 <p>United States</p>
 <p>Total: $5000</p>

-<p><i>Recasting Credit and Capital<i/> is a digital mapping Project that connects the Supreme Court decisions based on the debt recovery claims of Atlantic merchants in the Lower Mississippi Valley to how property was bought, sold, and mortgaged locally by planters and merchants.
+<p><i>Recasting Credit and Capital</i> is a digital mapping Project that connects the Supreme Court decisions based on the debt recovery claims of Atlantic merchants in the Lower Mississippi Valley to how property was bought, sold, and mortgaged locally by planters and merchants.
 David has mined deed and mortgage records to build a timeline with a slider that corresponds to the history of legal cases over property, the seizing of assets such as slaves, and the effect of international conflicts on the rise of the plantation complex.
-This mapping Project will allow students and instructors to connect the connections between slavery, the law, and space configuration in the lower Delta.<p>
+This mapping Project will allow students and instructors to connect the connections between slavery, the law, and space configuration in the lower Delta.</p>

 **Memories of Trinidad and Tobago's Black Power Movement**
 <p>Avah Atherton (Independent scholar)</p>